kourtnee/os161-novnc/README.md

 Important
 ----------------

 * If you plan to have more than one container running, make sure you use different ports.
-The run scripts for this project default to 6080.
+The run scripts for this project default to 7080.
 * Default username inside the container: cse4001
 * Default password inside the container: cpp
+* The auto run scripts automatically try to open the Firefox web browser.
+If you don't want to use that you can manually connect in the browser of your choice with: http://127.0.0.1:7080/

 <p>&nbsp;</p>